devbewill/chainkpr/public/articles/usecase-dpp.md

 Today's consumers are making more responsible choices showing a clear preference for brands that commit and prioritize sustainability.

-This shift reflects an awareness of environmental and social issues, prompting consumers to invest exclusively in companies that align with their values and actively contribute to a more sustainable future.
+This shift reflects an awareness of environmental and social issues, prompting consumers to prefer companies that align with their values and actively contribute to a more sustainable future.
 This includes supporting initiatives that extend a product's lifespan and promote the reutilization of end-of-life items.

 This evolving consumer behavior is reshaping the marketplace, encouraging businesses to adopt eco-friendly practices to meet the growing demand for sustainable products and services.